Proximal indirect comparison: Indirect comparison with unmeasured shifted effect modifiers

-\end{proposition} This presentation of the identification formula of \(\psi\) is very similar to the transportability results in Theorem 1 of \textcite{dahabreh2023efficient}, where the outcome model and the participation odds depend on the baseline covariates \(X\) only.
-The distinction mainly lies in their assumptions for the exchangeability of trial participation and subsequently the exchangeability of treatment assignment, which hold without the additional unobserved covariates \(U\).
+The proof of Proposition~\ref{ppn:identification-unmeasured} can be found in Supplementary Material \S{}\ref{sec:identification-unmeasured-proof}.
+These identification formulae of \(\theta\) are very similar to the transportability results in Theorem 1 of \citet{dahabreh2023efficient}, where the outcome model and the participation odds depend on the baseline covariates \(X\) only.
+The distinction mainly lies in their assumptions for the exchangeability of trial participation and subsequently the exchangeability of treatment assignment, which they assume to hold without the additional unobserved covariates \(U\).

-\Cref{ppn:identification-unmeasured} suggests that in order to identify the target parameter \(\psi\), we need at least the knowledge of either the mean outcome difference \(\E(\widetilde{Y}\mid X,U,S=1)\) or the trial participation odds \(\P(S=0\mid X,U)/\P(S=1\mid X,U)\).
-However, both models depend on the unobserved effect modifiers \(U\), and neither quantity would be identifiable without further assumptions and/or extra information.
+Proposition~\ref{ppn:identification-unmeasured} suggests that in order to identify the target parameter \(\theta\), we need at least the knowledge of either the mean outcome difference \(\E(\tilde{Y}\mid X=x,U=u,S=1)\) or the trial participation odds \(\Pr(S=0\mid X=x,U=u)/\Pr(S=1\mid X=x,U=u)\).
+However, both quantities depend on the unobserved effect modifiers \(U\), and neither would be identifiable without further assumptions and/or extra information.